mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Key Schedule

-Group keys are derived using the HKDF-Extract and HKDF-Expand functions as defined in {{!RFC5869}}, as well as the functions defined below:
+Group keys are derived using the `Extract` and `Expand` functions from the KDF for the group's ciphersuite, as well as the functions defined below:

 ~~~~~
-HKDF-Expand-Label(Secret, Label, Context, Length) =
+ExpandWithLabel(Secret, Label, Context, Length) =
-    HKDF-Expand(Secret, HKDFLabel, Length)
+    KDF.Expand(Secret, KDFLabel, Length)

-Where HKDFLabel is specified as:
+Where KDFLabel is specified as:

 struct {
     opaque group_context<0..255> = Hash(GroupContext_[n]);
     uint16 length = Length;
     opaque label<7..255> = "mls10 " + Label;
     opaque context<0..2^32-1> = Context;
-} HKDFLabel;
+} KDFLabel;

 Derive-Secret(Secret, Label) =
-    HKDF-Expand-Label(Secret, Label, "", Hash.length)
+    ExpandWithLabel(Secret, Label, "", KDF.Nh)
 ~~~~~

-The Hash function used by HKDF is the ciphersuite hash algorithm.
-Hash.length is its output length in bytes.
+The value `KDF.Nh` is the size of an output from `KDF.Extract`, in bytes.
 In the below diagram:

-* HKDF-Extract takes its salt argument from the top and its IKM argument from the left
+* KDF.Extract takes its salt argument from the top and its IKM argument from the left
 * Derive-Secret takes its Secret argument from the incoming arrow